mlz-ictrl/nicos/doc/source/services/watchdog.rst

    that send mail to different receivers.

    A type of ``''`` does not emit notifications.
-This is only useful when "pausecount" is set, see below.
+This is only useful when "scriptaction" is set, see below.

    See :ref:`notifiers` for a list of classes that can be used as notifiers.

-**pausecount**
+**scriptaction**
+   This can be set to several different values.
+The default is ``''``.

-   If this is True, if the condition is detected the NICOS master gets a request to pause the count loop, if it is currently in a ``count()`` operation.
+   * ``'pausecount'``: if the condition is detected the NICOS master gets a request to pause the count loop, if it is currently in a ``count()`` operation.
 If not, the master will halt at the beginning of the next count operation.
 When the condition is back to normal, the operation continues.

      This requires all used detectors to support pause/resume.

+   * ``'stop'``: if the condition is detected, any script running in the NICOS daemon is stopped at the next break point (after a scan step or a command).
+     It is not started again when the condition becomes normal.

+   * ``'immediatestop'``: if the condition is detected, any script running in the NICOS daemon is stopped using the "immediate stop" procedure: stop as quickly as possible and execute ``stop()`` on all devices.

 **action**
    An action, expressed as NICOS commands, to be executed when the condition is